Shawn Stasiak: Early career (1996–1998)

-World Wrestling Federation (1998–2000)
+World Wrestling Federation (1998–1999)

 In 1996, Stipich sent a tape consisting of vignettes to the World Wrestling Federation, with one of the segments seeing him dressed up as a Halloween character named Fobia and instructing kids on how to trick-or-treat safely.
 The character's origin story was based on a nest of spiders that lived under his bed.
-After reviewing the tape, the WWF allowed him to have a tryout match in October 1997.
-Stipich was then signed to a developmental deal in January 1998, and he began training with Tom Prichard in the Memphis, Tennessee-based Power Pro Wrestling, where he stayed until he was called up to the WWF in 1999.
+After reviewing the tape, the WWF gave him a tryout match in October 1997.

+Stipich was signed to a developmental deal in January 1998, and he began training with Tom Prichard in the Memphis, Tennessee-based Power Pro Wrestling, where he stayed until he was called up to the WWF in 1999.
 While with PowerPro, one of the angles he was involved in revolved around Jerry Lawler and his real life wife, Stacy "The Kat" Carter.
 Stasiak first won the services of Stacy for two weeks by beating Jerry Lawler in a match.
 He then claims that they have started a relationship, and he introduces Stacy to his "sister" (storyline).
 The next week, he introduces Stacy to his "mother", Mae Young.
 This begins a series of different matches between Stasiak, Lawler, Mae Young, and Stacy.

 He made his WWF debut on the April 18, 1999 episode of Sunday Night Heat as Meat, attacking Tiger Ali Singh.
 He soon became the storyline "boy-toy" of the Pretty Mean Sisters (Terri Runnels, Jacqueline, and Ryan Shamrock), although Shamrock left the company a few months later.
 Meat picked up many victories for a few months over the likes of Droz, Brian Christopher, and The Blue Meanie.
 However, he would soon be relegated to that of a jobber, with the on-air explanation for this was that he would tire himself out before matches by sexually pleasuring PMS.
 This led to Jacqueline leaving Meat and Terri by themselves.

 The character only lasted a few months before he split from Terri after Terri saw Meat kissing Marianna, Terri's nemesis, on the Titantron.
 This led to her and Chaz attacking Meat.
 In the next couple of weeks, Stipich dropped the Meat name and began to compete under his Shawn Stasiak name.
 At Survivor Series, Stasiak was defeated by the debuting Kurt Angle.

 Stasiak was later suspended in December 1999 after he recorded a heated conversation between Davey Boy Smith and Steve Blackman without their permission.
 Although Stasiak stated that this was done as a joke, he was fired regardless.